pagekit/docs/translation.md

 ## Create Language files

-To translate your extension, use the command line to which will extract all translateable string from your extension.
+To translate your own extension, use the command line tool which will extract all translateable strings.

 ```bash
 ./pagekit extension:translate hello
 ```

-This will create `/extension/hello/languages/messages.pot` which includes all translateable strings.
+This will create `/extension/hello/languages/messages.pot` including all strings that have been found.
 These have been collected by finding all calls to one of the translation functions `__()`, `_c()` or `@trans`, `@transchoice` in your views.

-Create a folder for the locale you want to translate for (for example `/de_DE`).
+Create a folder for the locale you want to provide (for example `/de_DE`).
 Copy the `messages.pot` to `/de_DE/messages.pot` and start filling out the `msgstr` property for each string.
 If you do not want to to this manually, you can use any of the available tools, a popular one is [poEdit](http://www.poedit.net/).
-The advantage of tools like this is the automatic creation of the binary `*.mo` file.
+An advantage of tools like this is the automatic creation of the binary `*.mo` file.

 ## Update language files